thomas-spriggs/cbmc/doc/architectural/goto-program-transformations.md

 The sections lists the optional transformation passes that are optional and will modify a goto model.
-Note that these are documented here for consistency, but not require for core goto format.
+Note that these are documented here for consistency, but not required for core goto format.

 Note for each optional pass there is a listed predeceesor pass.
 This is the pass currently called before the listed pass in CBMC.
 While the ordering may not be